Veteran Resources

-Rhode Island College stands ready to meet the educational needs of our veterans.
+Rhode Island College stands ready to meet the academic, health, and career needs of our veterans.

 Frequently Asked Questions - GI Bill® and Certification Information